pdee/pdee/doc/commands-python-mode.rst

 py-check-command
 ----------------
-Check a Python file (default current buffer's file).
+Check a Python file (default current buffer’s file).
-Runs COMMAND, a shell command, as if by `compile'.
+Runs COMMAND, a shell command, as if by ‘compile’.
-See `py-check-command' for the default.
+See ‘py-check-command’ for the default.

 py-flake8-run
 -------------
 Flake8 is a wrapper around these tools:
         - PyFlakes
         - pep8
-        - Ned Batchelder's McCabe script
+        - Ned Batchelder’s McCabe script

         It also adds features:
         - files that contain this line are skipped::
             # flake8: noqa
-        - lines that contain a ``# noqa`` comment at the end will not issue warnings.
+        - lines that contain a ‘‘# noqa‘‘ comment at the end will not issue warnings.
         - a Git and a Mercurial hook.
         - a McCabe complexity checker.
-        - extendable through ``flake8.extension`` entry points.
+        - extendable through ‘‘flake8.extension‘‘ entry points.

 py-flake8-help
 --------------